-There is no direct fiscal impact from introducing and recommending adoption of the proposed ordinance.
-Funding for Planning and Environmental Review staff time to prepare the New Zoning Ordinance was included in the adopted FY 2019-20 under Program 4300 of the Advance Planning Division.
+There is no direct fiscal impact from introducing and conducting the first reading of the proposed ordinances.
+Adoption of the NZO is included in the Planning and Environmental Review Department's 2019-20 Annual Work Program and funding for Planning and Environmental Review staff time to prepare the NZO was included in the adopted 2019-20 Budget under Program 4300 of the Advance Planning Division.

-Legal Review By:
+Reviewed By: Legal Review By: Approved By: